ranjitjhala/homepage-hakyll/pages/research.markdown

 # Research

-I am super interested in Programming Languages and Software Engineering, more specifically, in techniques for building reliable computer systems.
+I am interested in Programming Languages and Software Engineering, more specifically, in techniques for building reliable computer systems.
 My work draws from, combines and contributes to methods the areas of Type Systems, Model Checking, Program Analysis and Automated Deduction.